Quiero un Panino con Cheese - A Podcast for TCKs and Multicultural Families

 Ever tried answering the question “Where are you from?” and gave a 10-minute monologue?
 Ever caught yourself switching between three languages in the middle of a sentence?
 Ever wondered what home really means when you’ve had more than one?
 If so, welcome to Quiero un Panino con Cheese, the podcast for parents, kids, and families living the beautiful chaos of multicultural life.
-Hosted by Gaia Striano and Hazel Swayne, two moms who have raised children across borders, this show explores the joys and challenges of Third Culture Kids—kids who grow up between cultures, languages, and identities.
+Season 2 will be hosted by Gaia Striano, a TCK mom who has raised 3 TCKs across borders, cultures, and languages.
+This show explores the joys and challenges of Third Culture Kids—kids who grow up between cultures, languages, and identities.

 Planes, Trains, amd Automobiles